Understand the limits of ID Solutions to select the best solutions for your business.

 Consumers Rarely Sign Up Online

-Website and App Participation In ID Solutions Is Low
+Website and App Participation in ID Solutions is Low

-This impact is playing out with ID Solutions.
-There are more than 100 million websites on the internet, but the leading ID Solution implemented using Prebid.JS has just over 25,000 installs as measured by an independent third party.
+This impact is playing out with Identity Solutions.
+There are over 100 million websites on the internet.
+But the leading ID Solution implemented using Prebid.JS has just over 25,000 installs measured by an independent third party.

 ID Match Rates Will Be Low